zero-to-mastery/resources/GitandGitHub_Resources/Using_Git_and_GitHub.md

 * [Git - The simple guide](https://rogerdudler.github.io/git-guide/): A straight forward, straight to the point git guide that can serve as a quick reference point if you happen to forget something.

-* [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf): A cheat sheet that features the most important and commonly used Git commands for easy reference.

 * [Git Reference Documentation](https://git-scm.com/docs): A complete listing of Git's features and commands.
 The documentation is also available as a free ebook titled [Pro Git](https://git-scm.com/book/en/v2).

 * [GitHub Guide](https://github.com/antonykidis/GitHub-guide/blob/master/Git%20and%20GitHub.pdf): A pictorial guide for learning Git and Github by [Dmitry.M](https://github.com/antonykidis).